themirrazzalt/p3protocol/README.md

 > This documentation is unofficial.

 ## What is P3?
+> Fun fact: during the development of Windows 96 v3, P3 was intended to be replaced by a new WIP system called "Bell".
+When the release of v3 was nearing, Bell was nowhere near finished, so it was removed from some of the later beta builds, as well as the initial relase, and P3 was left in.
 P3 (aka PPP/Psuedo P2P) is a network developed by Sys36 for use in the Windows 96 web OS.
 A P3 network consists of 2 types of devices: the P3 server, and the devices using the P3 network.
 P3 uses SocketIO to simulate a P2P network over WebSockets and HTTP(s).
 The main goal is to have P2P-like functionality within Windows 96.